Actor and Filmmaker in Los Angeles, California

 In 2016, Lynn won the Best Actor award at NBC Shorts Festival for her role in "Parachute Girls."
 She was awarded a holding deal with NBC.

-Lynn is currently directing her first feature film, "I Will Make You Mine," which she also wrote, is producing, and starring in.
+In 2020, Lynn finished directing her first feature film, "I Will Make You Mine," which she also wrote, produced, and stars in.
+The movie will world premiere at the SXSW Film Festival.